osrf/gazebo_tutorials/stereo_glasses/tutorial.md

 1. Gazebo [compiled from source](http://gazebosim.org/tutorials?tut=install_from_source&cat=install).
 You may use the Gazebo6 debians when they are made available on July 27, 2015.

+1. If you are using the Unity desktop environment, stereo probably won't work.
+Install Gnome Classic:

+    ~~~
+    sudo apt-get install gnome-session-fallback
+    ~~~

+  Logout and click on the icon next to your username.
+Select "GNOME Classic (Metacity)" and log in.

 ## Setup Nvidia Stereo

 1. Start `nvidia-settings` manager.